ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Results

-\textbf{Communication Efficiency.} $\;$ Table~\ref{tab:comm_efficiency} compares communication efficiency across methods, measured by per-client upload size and minimum distribution time per round (assuming 20MB/s bandwidth), using the same experimental setting that produced the results in Table~\ref{tab:overall_acc_mia_all}.
-Results show that \textsc{eris} achieves dramatic improvements over all baselines.
-On CNN/DailyMail, where a 1.3B-parameter pre-trained model is used, \textsc{eris} reduces the upload size from 5.2GB in FedAvg to only 52MB (1\%), and cuts distribution time from 5200s to less than 4.7s.
-On CIFAR-10, comparable gains are observed: communication drops to 0.6\% of the full gradient, while distribution time decreases from 33s to 0.004s.
-These gains stem from two complementary mechanisms: (i) \emph{shifted compression}, which reduces transmitted parameters by orders of magnitude without harming convergence (measured by Exchanged); and (ii) \emph{decentralized aggregation}, which balances network load and removes the server bottleneck (measured by Dist.
-Time).
-However, unlike prior decentralized learning methods, \textsc{eris} preserves full collaborative power of traditional FL: the final aggregated model is equivalent to FedAvg, with no loss of client contributions.
-Together, these properties enable \textsc{eris} to scale seamlessly to billion-parameter models.
-A full communication comparison across additional FL and decentralized FL baselines, including per-client upload/download, total per-round communication, and distribution time for each dataset/model pair, is reported in Appendix~\ref{app:scalability} (Tables~\ref{tab:comm_full_2x2_a}--\ref{tab:comm_full_2x2_b}).
+\paragraph{Scalability.} Table~\ref{tab:comm_efficiency} evaluates scalability in terms of per-client upload size and minimum distribution time per round, assuming 20MB/s bandwidth and using the same experimental setting as Table~\ref{tab:overall_acc_mia_all}.
+The results show that \textsc{eris} improves scalability through two complementary mechanisms.
+First, FSA removes the central aggregation bottleneck by distributing communication across aggregators.
+Even without DSC, \textsc{eris} substantially reduces distribution time, from 5200s to 468s on CNN/DailyMail and from 33s to 0.65s on CIFAR-10, with larger gains as the number of aggregators increases (CNN/DailyMail: $A\!=\!10$; CIFAR-10: $A\!=\!50$).
+Second, DSC further reduces the transmitted payload, yielding the full \textsc{eris} gains: on CNN/DailyMail, upload size drops from 5.2GB in FedAvg to 46.8MB (1\%) and distribution time to 236s; on CIFAR-10, communication drops to 0.6\% of the full update and distribution time to 0.33s.
+Unlike prior decentralized methods, \textsc{eris} preserves the full collaborative update after reassembly, retaining the utility of centralized aggregation while scaling to billion-parameter models.
+A full comparison across additional FL and decentralized FL methods, including per-client upload/download, total communication, and distribution time for each dataset/model pair, is reported in Appendix~\ref{app:scalability}.